CSS3 is Dead

 Here we are in 2011, starting another decade.
 Behind us lies the best decade for CSS so far.
 Unlike in the old millennium, where CSS has been mainly an idea on (electronic) paper, browser makers started to implement CSS.
 CSS1.
 And later CSS2.
 And/or CSS2.1.
 Maybe something in between.
 At least they thought they did after reading the W3C specs.
 Sure, it’s also been a decade with cross-browser implementation issues and hacks.
 But that came along with the adoption, i.e., the browser support.

 Back to the present.
 CSS has become an integral part of web design.
 HTML specifications have been designed in order to allow styling mechanisms other than CSS to eventually emerge and coexist, but no dice.
-Today, thanks to HTML5, whenever you refer to a stylesheet, you no longer need to specify that the type is text/css.
+Today, thanks to HTML5, whenever you refer to a style sheet, you no longer need to specify that the type is text/css.

 <!-- old: -->